What Is Job Poaching?

-Employee poaching (also known as job poaching, talent poaching, or employee raiding) is when a company hires an employee from a competing company.
-Employee poaching often happens in growing industries that require employees with high-demand skills.
-For example, poaching is common in the IT industry because employers need workers with high-demand technical skills.
+Job poaching occurs when a company hires an employee from a competing company.
+Job poaching often happens in growing industries that require employees with high-demand skills.

-Switching jobs might actually net considerably more for workers, especially if they're looking for a job while they have a job, and can afford to wait for an offer that's financially attractive.
+Switching jobs can net considerably more money for workers, especially if they're looking for a job while they're already employed and can afford to wait for an offer that's financially attractive.
 This is sometimes called “job hopping.”

-Not only does this potentially lead to fatter paychecks in the short-term, but in the long-term, it might also benefit workers by providing them chances to learn new skills, earn promotions that lead to better job titles, and acquire more and better brand-name employers on their resumes.
+Not only does job hopping potentially lead to fatter paychecks in the short term, but in the long run, it can also benefit workers by providing them chances to learn new skills, earn promotions that lead to better job titles, and acquire more prestigious employers to list on their resumes.

 Job hopping isn't without its risks, of course; switch jobs too often, and you run the risk of appearing disloyal or lacking in professional focus.
-But the ability to change jobs when you need to, without worrying about no-poaching agreements preventing the move, is important for career growth.
+But the ability to change jobs when you need to is important for career growth.

 While no-poaching agreements are (for the most part) illegal, non-compete agreements are another story.
-A non-compete agreement or non-compete clause (also known as an NCC) is a contract between employee and employer.
-It states that the employee will not enter into competition with the employer after he or she terminates employment.
-This usually means the employee cannot work for the company’s competitors or start his or her own competing business.
+A non-compete agreement or non-compete clause (NCC) is a contract between employee and employer.
+It states that the employee will not enter into competition with the employer after they terminate employment.
+This usually means the employee cannot work for the company’s competitors or start their own competing business.

 The purpose of a non-compete clause is to prevent a former employee from taking trade secrets to a competitor after terminating employment.
 It can also be used to prevent an employee from opening up a competing business.